Djokovic admits travel declaration had incorrect information

-MELBOURNE, Australia (AP) — Novak Djokovic acknowledged Wednesday that his Australian travel declaration form contained incorrect information, and he also confessed to an “error of judgment” in taking part in an interview and photo shoot in Serbia last month after testing positive for COVID-19.
+The state recorded 37,169 new COVID-19 cases in the latest 24-hour period on Thursday, as well as 25 deaths and 953 hospitalizations.

+Ticket sales to the tennis tournament have been limited to reduce the risk of transmission.

-In a statement posted to his social media accounts, the tennis star blamed “human error” by his support team for failing to declare that he had traveled in the two-week period before entering Australia.
+In a statement posted to his social media accounts on Wednesday, the tennis star blamed ”human error” by his support team for failing to declare that he had traveled in the two-week period before entering Australia.

 Djokovic acknowledged the lapses when he sought to clarify what he called ”continuing misinformation” about his movements after he became infected last month – though he did not spell out what inaccuracies he was referring to.

-The statement was posted while the men’s tennis No. 1 was in Rod Laver Arena holding a practice session, his third on the tournament’s main court since being released from four nights in immigration detention.
+The statement was posted while Djokovic was in Rod Laver Arena holding a practice session, his third on the tournament’s main court since being released from four nights in immigration detention.

 Deportation could result in sanctions ranging up to a three-year ban from entering Australia, a daunting prospect for a player who has won almost half of his 20 Grand Slam singles titles here.